97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 # What problem do we have?

-One day, a very naughty person decided that wiring the whole house (including the electric stove) on a single 2.5mm² was a very good idea.
+One day, a very naughty person decided that wiring the whole house (including the electric stove) on a single 2.5mm² cable was a very good idea.

-Fire safety regulations and automatic fuses didn't see it that way.
+Fire safety regulations and automatic fuses didn't agree with this fact.

 So turning on the boiler and the oven at the same time causes a complete power outage in a single apartment, which frustrates me a lot.
-And going to unplug the boiler every time is definitely not something I want to do.
+And going to unplug the boiler every time when I want to cook something is definitely not the thing that I want to do.

 And because of this we are going to make a smart home so that I can control the boiler at least from my smartphone.

-# La Planchas
+# Las Planchas

-A quick search on Amazon gave me `SONOFF Zigbee Bridge 3.0 Gateway Hub, ,Soporte de Protocolo Dual,WiFi, Compatible con Dispositivos Zigbee Pro, Alexa & Google`, aka `SONOFF ZBBridge-P` only for 35€. \
+A quick search on Amazon gave me `SONOFF Zigbee Bridge 3.0 Gateway Hub, ,Soporte de Protocolo Dual,WiFi, Compatible con Dispositivos Zigbee Pro, Alexa & Google`, also known as `SONOFF ZBBridge-P` only for 35€. \
 A quick googling revealed that there's some kind of opensource firmware for it.
 “I should buy it”, I thought.

 At the same time to the cart went `ZigBee Enchufe Inteligente Alexa 16A, 3680W Smart Plug con Monitor de Energía, Enchufe Temporizador con Control Remoto, Control por Voz y Funciones de Temporización, apoyo Alexa & Google Home` (4 pieces for 45€), which later turned out to be `Tuya TS011F`.

 And also for the change was thrown in `Garza Smart - Bombilla LED Zigbee Estándar A60, 11W (equivale a 75W de incandescencia), E27, Requiere Puente/Bridge, RGB + CCT, Intensidad regulable, Programable, Control por voz y app, Alexa/Google`, which for some reason pretended to be `Tuya TZ3210`. \
-What exactly this `TZ3210` is, I have not been able to establish, because various sources say that it is either a switch, a humidity and temperature sensor, or as I can guess an RGB lightbulb.
+What exactly this `TZ3210` means, I have not been able to establish.
+Various sources say that it is either a switch, a humidity and temperature sensor, or as I can guess an RGB lightbulb.

 # Curing the bridge from the cloud

-Since it's *mauvais* to dump smarthome data to some obscure cloud, the first thing to do is to put a new firmware in the bridge.
+Since it's *mauvais* to dump all smart home data to some obscure cloud, the first thing to do is to put a new firmware to the bridge.

 I followed this very detailed instruction [How to flash Tasmota on Sonoff ZB Bridge Pro](https://notenoughtech.com/home-automation/tasmota-on-sonoff-zb-bridge-pro/).

 The only thing that caused some confusion is the `GPIO00` pin.
 It should be pulled up to `GND` during the startup to put this *la plancha* into UART mode. \
-I had some difficult time with this, so you can track the success of the operation with elegant `screen /dev/ttyACM0 115200` and then looking at the startup logs.
+I had some difficult time trying to understand what went wrong, so you can track the successfulness of this operation with elegant `screen /dev/ttyACM0 115200` and then look at the startup logs.

 I won't describe the complete flashing process, as it's perfectly described in the link above, but...

 {{ figure(src="/blog/tasmota-tuya-perversions/how-to-get-heart-attack.jpg", caption="Fig. 1.
-How to suddenly get heart attack") }}
+How to suddenly get a heart attack") }}

-Fortunately, this bug was fixed a long time ago and someone just didn't update Flipper's firmware for a long time.
+Fortunately, this bug was fixed a long time ago and someone just didn't update their Flipper's firmware for a long time.

 # Setting up secured MQTT